george-shammar/NFT-TASK/README.md

 npx hardhat run scripts/deploy.js --network localhost
 ```

-To use the application, open http://localhost:3000/ or use the command below:
+To use the application, open http://localhost:3000/ or use the command below in your terminal:

 ```npm start
 ```